everycure-org/matrix/docs/src/data_science/evaluation_deep_dive.md

 We have three variations of the full matrix Recall@n metric corresponding to different choices for the ground truth set $GT$:
 1. The *standard version* uses the standard ground truth positive test set
 2. The *clinical trials version* uses successful clinical trials
-3. The *negatives version* uses the standard ground truth negatives test set

-> *Note*: The negatives version of recall@n differs from the other in that we want it to be as small as possible.

 #### AUROC (Area Under the Receiver Operating Characteristic curve)

 The AUROC metric evaluates the model's ability to distinguish between positive and negative pairs across all possible ranking thresholds.

-Formally, it is defined as the area under the ROC curve (see [Wikipedia: Receiver operating characteristic](https://en.wikipedia.org/wiki/Receiver_operating_characteristic) for more details).
-In our case the following equivalent characterisation is more relevant,
+Formally, it is defined as the area under the ROC curve (see [Wikipedia: Receiver operating characteristic](https://en.wikipedia.org/wiki/Receiver_operating_characteristic)).

+In our case the following equivalent characterisation is more relevant (details are given in the appendix below),
 $$\text{AUROC} = 1 - \text{MQR} $$
 where $\text{MQR}$ denotes the *mean quantile rank* among ground truth pairs $GT$.

-The equivalence stems from the fact that the AUROC is equal to the probability that a randomly chosen positive ranks higher than a randomly chosen negative.
-More details are given in the appendix below.
+MQR is a measure between 0 and 1 with lower values indicating better ranking performance, whereas for the AUROC higher values are better

+> *Example.* If the AUROC is 0.9, then the MQR is 0.1.
+Therefore, on average we expect a positive drug-disease pair to rank among the top 10% of matrix pairs, not including other known positives.

 ### Disease-specific ranking metrics

 These metrics focus on how well the model ranks drugs for individual diseases, particularly those diseases that appear in our ground truth positive set.

 For a given disease $i$, the *disease-specific rank* $\text{rank}_i(d)$ of a drug $d$ is defined as the rank of the drug $d$ among all drugs.
-Note that we omit any training pairs known positives from the ranking, so that $d$ is only ranked against drugs with unknown or withheld known negative relationship with the disease $i$.
+As before, we omit any training pairs known positives from the ranking.

 We have two versions of disease-specific ranking metrics corresponding to different choices for the set of ground truth pairs $GT$:
 1. The *standard version* uses the standard ground truth positive test set